List of prime ministers of Cambodia

 Constitutionally the prime minister is required to be a member of the National Assembly.
 He must also gain their approval through a resolution before an official appointment by the King can take place.
 The traditional swearing-in ceremony takes place at the Royal Palace where the prime minister-elect has to take an oath of office in front of the King and the two Patriarch monks.

-The current prime minister of Cambodia is Hun Sen, since 14 January 1985.
+The current prime minister of Cambodia is Hun Manet, since 22 August 2023.